 - Navigate to the Yes button and press Enter.

 - Your Samsung TV will take some time to reboot.

 - Once it has rebooted, retune the TV with Auto Tuning.

-If none of the steps listed above have brought back your lost BBC channels on Samsung TV, it’s likely that your problem is hardware-centric.
+If none of the steps listed above have brought back your lost BBC channels on Samsung TV, your problem is likely hardware related.

 Specifically, this either means that your aerial is unable to pick up the transmitted signals or the connector cables are faulty.

 In either scenario, you’ll need a professional’s help.
 If you have an older aerial, we recommend replacing it with a newer, bigger aerial as that would not only prevent loss of channels but may also improve picture quality.